4SxSANDY/E-Commerce-follow-along/README.md

 #### 4. Authentication
 Authentication ensures only the right people can access certain features.
 For example: - -Users need to log in to place orders or see their personal data.
 -It keeps the app secure by verifying users' identities.

+#### Milestone 6:
+In this milestone, I created a backend signup API that securely stores user data.
+Passwords are encrypted using bcrypt before saving to MongoDB.
+The API ensures secure user authentication and data privacy.
+All changes are committed and pushed.